 A few recovery ideas for the new mother from Moms and doulas that have been there:

-1. Plan to rest for at least a month or more.
+1. First, plan to rest for at least a month or more.

 You just had a baby.
 THIS is the biggest physical task you will probably ever achieve.
 REST!
 Get in bed and stay there for as long as you can.